As 'Outlander' starts strong, Starz plays the niche TV game

 LOS ANGELES A period drama set in the Scottish Highlands, with a sassy female lead caught in a star-crossed time-travel romance may prove to be a turning point in the evolution of premium cable network Starz, as it faces an uphill climb against its well-heeled rivals.

-As basic cable and premium networks such as Twenty-First Century Fox Inc's (FOXA.O) FX Networks, Time Warner Cable Inc's TWC.N HBO, CBS Corp's (CBS.N) Showtime and Netflix Inc's (NFLX.O) online streaming service ramp up original programming to lure viewers, Starz is gaining a footing with the genre-bending "Outlander."
+As basic cable and premium networks such as Twenty-First Century Fox Inc's FX Networks, Time Warner Cable Inc's HBO, CBS Corp's Showtime and Netflix Inc's online streaming service ramp up original programming to lure viewers, Starz is gaining a footing with the genre-bending "Outlander."

 A romance based on books by Diana Gabaldon, "Outlander" is Starz's key product in drawing female viewers and part of its strategy aimed at developing niche audiences.